 - Special Resolution: On September 21, 2016, the Group's shareholders approved a special resolution that, among other items, authorized the Board of Directors of the Corporate to sell "any or all remaining assets of the Corporation in such amounts and at such times as determined by the Board of Directors."
-This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Sellable Pricing of Assets; Asset Sale Schedules and Re-financing Scenarios: The Group now has sufficient market feedback, including offers for certain key assets, which have enabled the Group to incorporate market-determined pricing into its models; The Group has evaluated the progress of each transaction that it is working on and has looked at all reasonable scenarios for the combination and timing of different transactions in conjunction with sellable pricing. - Secured debt Refinancing and Cash Flow: Debt service payments for secured bank loans in Peru and secured and unsecured loans at the Corporate-level continue to be a significant part of the Group's outflow.
-The Group has invested significant time and effort to refinance secured debt under longer-term amortizations, and has now received approval from a Peruvian bank to refinance 100% of its senior secured Peruvian debt plus fund sufficient working capital to enable the Group to undertake a restructuring that should save it up to \$800 thousand on a run rate annually in expense by year-end 2017.
+This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Sellable Pricing of Assets; Asset Sale Schedules and Re-financing Scenarios: The Group now has sufficient market feedback, including offers for certain key assets, which have enabled the Group to incorporate market-determined pricing into its models; The Group has evaluated the progress of each transaction that it is working on and has looked at all reasonable scenarios for the combination and timing of different transactions in conjunction with sellable pricing.

-- Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease.
-Combined with debt reduction, achieving the Group's announced Corporate expense targets (see CEO Letter) is critical to achieving positive cash flow.
-Progress in this regard includes preliminary, audited Corporate expense in Q4 2016 of \$475 thousand, or annualized run rate of approximately \$1.9 million, which is a material reduction from the \$2.8 million reported for full year 2016 (and from the \$4.1 million reported in 2015). - Liquidity and Working Capital: The Group is currently operating with low levels of reserves and working capital.
+- Secured debt Refinancing and Cash Flow: Debt service obligations continue to be a significant part of the Group's outflow. - Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease, but still must accommodate for compliance as a public company. - Liquidity and Working Capital: As of the date of publication of this 2017 Annual Report, the Group forecasts operating with higher levels of reserves and working capital through the end of 2018 as compared to the previous year.
 Certain scenarios in relation to asset sales will not create working capital, while others will.
 Selling all or virtually all Group real estate and reverting cash flow will be critical to creating a healthy level of working capital reserves for periods beyond the Going Concern period.